 - Provides something to judge my projects and task ideas by, before I begin, to be sure they’re in line with my overall goals

-Before we keep going forward and talk about my #onelittleword for 2017, let’s look back for a moment.
+Before we keep going forward and talk about my #onelittleword for this year, let’s look back for a moment.

 There have been MANY things over the past 8 years that have been impossible for me to do, no matter how much my heart wanted to.
 So I had to learn to stay on the shore of my life, out of the waves, in my safe place.
 In my safe home.
 Eating my safe foods.
 Getting plenty of safe rest.
 Staying within a safe amount of activity.
 I felt like I was living in the shadow of my own vibrant and healthy past life.

 It was finally time to move off of the safety of the shore and go out into the crashing waves towards my desires and dreams.
 And I haven’t looked back for a moment.
-2016 was truly a time of physical, personal, and spiritual healing in my life.
-The healing process is continuing on a daily basis, and that brings me to my #onelittleword for 2017: THRIVE.
+Last year was truly a time of physical, personal, and spiritual healing in my life.
+The healing process is continuing on a daily basis, and that brings me to my #onelittleword for this year: THRIVE.